 The ultimate outcome of everyone’s life is death.

 Death is inevitable.
-What’s more important is how you live.
+What’s more important is how you choose to live.

-The ultimate conclusion and final emotion I was left with as I drove away was absolute gratefulness to Erik for sharing this experience with me.
+The ultimate conclusion and final emotion I was left with as I drove away was absolute gratefulness to Eric for sharing this experience with me.
 We had so much fun!

 So much laughter.

-I was left feeling confident in my ability knowing that I could never have experienced this alone.
+I left feeling confident in my ability knowing that I could never have experienced this alone.

 Life is indeed a team sport.